franciscojavierarceo/franciscojavierarceo.github.io/content/posts/how-to-build-a-credit-risk-model/how-to-build-a-credit-risk-model.md

 - Confirm your model actually has a [representative sample](https://www.investopedia.com/terms/r/representative-sample.asp#:~:text=A%20representative%20sample%20is%20a,three%20males%20and%20three%20females.) of your future portfolio
 - Make sure you're not time traveling
     - This is a form of Data Leakage (Leaky Predictors) and it's basically making sure you don't use data that's in the future of what you're representing (except the default flags that you're trying to predict/model)
-- Understand the correlation this default prediction may have to your other products in your portfolio
+- Understand the correlation your *predicted default* may have to your other products in your portfolio
     - This is not important from a statistical perspective but it is very important for your business
 - Always be skeptical if your model performs too well
     - This is very likely data leakage and can be very embarrassing if you over-excite management